Middleton Cheney: Church of England

 The Church of England parish church of All Saints is early 14th-century Decorated Gothic.
 The windows have been renewed but the south doorway is original.
 The nave has a clerestory, north and south aisles and four-bay arcades.

+The west tower and spire are later Medieval Perpendicular Gothic additions.
+The top of the spire is about 150 ft above ground.
+In the 18th century the spire survived three lightning strikes: in 1720, 1794 and 1797.

+All Saints was restored under the direction of George Gilbert Scott in 1865.
+During the restoration notable stained-glass windows were added that were designed by the Pre-Raphaelite artists William Morris, Philip Webb, Edward Burne-Jones, Ford Madox Brown and Simeon Solomon and made by Morris & Co.
+There are also mosaics made by James Powell and Sons, one of which was designed by Henry Holiday.

+The Church of England parish church of All Saints is early 14th-century Decorated Gothic.
+The windows have been renewed but the south doorway is original.
+The nave has a clerestory, north and south aisles and four-bay arcades.
 William Edington was Rector 1322–35.
 He was consecrated Bishop of Winchester in 1345.

 The west tower and spire are later Medieval Perpendicular Gothic additions.
 The top of the spire is about 150 ft above ground.
 In the 18th century the spire survived three lightning strikes: in 1720, 1794 and 1797.

 All Saints was restored under the direction of George Gilbert Scott in 1865.
 During the restoration notable stained-glass windows were added that were designed by the Pre-Raphaelite artists William Morris, Philip Webb, Edward Burne-Jones, Ford Madox Brown and Simeon Solomon and made by Morris & Co.
 There are also mosaics made by James Powell and Sons, one of which was designed by Henry Holiday.

 All Saints is now a Grade I listed building.

 The west tower has a ring of six bells.
 Henry I Bagley of Chacombe cast four of them: the tenor in 1640, the second bell in 1659, the treble in 1671 and the third bell in 1680.
 James Keene, who had bell-foundries at Bedford and Woodstock, cast the fifth bell in 1651.
 Mears and Stainbank of the Whitechapel Bell Foundry cast the fourth bell in 1881.

 All Saints' churchyard has a number of historic grave monuments.
 Four 17th-century English Baroque headstones and two 18th-century chest tombs are Grade II listed.
-The Horton family mausoleum is not listed, but is a Gothic Revival nomument designed by William Wilkinson and made by Thomas Earp in 1866–67.
+The Horton family mausoleum is not listed, but is a Gothic Revival monument designed by William Wilkinson and made by Thomas Earp in 1866–67.

 All Saints is a member of the Chenderit Benefice, which includes the parishes of Chacombe, Greatworth, Marston St. Lawrence, Thenford and Warkworth.